smatechnologies/ibm-i-agent-docs/docs/message-management/logs.md

 #### Menu Pathways

 -   Main Menu > Message management menu (#2) > Message management logs (#2) > 1 (or 2)
--   The list and the details display the same for either of the Message Management log options, with the exception of the Reply Type column on the list that will show the actual Reply... when the OpCon/xps job-level message management log is listed.
+-   The list and the details display the same for either of the Message Management log options, with the exception of the Reply Type column on the list that will show the actual Reply... when the OpCon job-level message management log is listed.

 #### Fields